woemler/centromere/docs/Introduction.md

 ## About

 Centromere is a set of tools for developing scalable data warehouses and RESTful web services.
 It is designed to tackle the problems inherent in developing data warehouses for genomic data, where data structures can vary greatly and scale fast, and where use-cases must be flexible to accommodate shifting business needs.
-Centromere is developed in Java using the open-source, enterprise-grade Spring Framework, and supports integration with multiple database technologies.
+Centromere is developed in Java using the open-source, enterprise-grade Spring Framework, is designed to support multiple database technologies (though currently, only MongoDB integration is configured).
 You can use Centromere to create a new data warehouse from scratch, or bootstrap one or more existing databases, and make your data available via a customizable REST API.

 Here are a few ways Centromere can help make your data warehouse and REST API better:

 - Support classes for quickly creating data models and data access objects (DAOs).
 - Components for reading standard column- and row-based data files, and rapidly developing extract-transform-load (ETL) pipelines.
 - Spring Boot initializer for exposing your data repository as a REST web service with: